laibamehnaz/biotreatment/README.md

 <img src="/Seroconversion.png" width="700" height="350">

-We can see that the values for composite seroconversion are right skewed, and that the no. of patients with high seroconversion(>=8.0) are much lesser than the rest of the categories.
-Using the bar chart for composite seroconversion category, we can see that there is class imbalance as well.
-From the bar chart, we can see that high seroconversion takes place for less than 50% of the patients.
+We can see that the values for composite seroconversion are right-skewed, and that the no. of patients with high seroconversion(>=8.0) are much lesser than the rest of the categories.
+Looking at the bar chart for composite seroconversion category, we can see that there is class imbalance as well, patients with high seroconversion are lesser than 50% of the entire cohort.

 Moving on, let us see the distribution of seroconversion in patients for each individual strain.
 <img  src="/Seroconversion_Strains_updated.png" width="700" height="600">

-Moving on, let us see the distribution of seroconversion in patients for each individual strain.
 The four strains are, *H1N1, H3N2, IBV Yam, IBV Vic*, where H1N1 and H3N2 are two variations of *type A influenza virus*, and the other two are variations of *type B influenza virus*.
-There is categorical classification of these as well, where the cutoff for *high* seroconversion is 2.0 and above.
+Categorical classification exists for these as well, where the cutoff for *high* seroconversion is 2.0 and above.
 Seroconversion that is more than 0 and less than 2.0 is considered to be *low*, and anything that is 0 and below is considered to be *none*.
 We can see the class distribution for each of these 3 classes for each of the 4 strains.

 <img  src="/SC_Category_Strains.png" width="650" height="600">